 7. Update to the Newest iOS Version

 If iPhone camera not focusing is due to software, then the newest iOS will always fix the bugs and improve its performance.
-To updating iOS, put your iPhone in charge and connect to a Wi-Fi network > Go to Settings > Tap General > Select Software Update > Choose Install Now.
+To update iOS, put your iPhone in charge and connect to a Wi-Fi network > Go to Settings > Tap General > Select Software Update > Choose Install Now.

 8. Erase All Content and Settings